microsoft/TypeScript-Website/packages/documentation/copy/en/declaration-files/templates/module.d.ts.md

 ```

 One style of exporting in CommonJS is to export a function.
-Because a function is also an object, then extra fields can be added are included in the export.
+Because a function is also an object, then extra fields can be added and are included in the export.

 ```js
 function getArrayLength(arr) {